 Even simpler is the Rainbow Unicorn.
-Form 6 coloured ice cubes by adding 6 drops of colouring agent (red, orange, yellow, green, blue and/or purple) to a form of silicone: 6 for each colour (and cube).
+Form 6 colored ice cubes by adding 6 drops of coloring agent (red, orange, yellow, green, blue and/or purple) to a form of silicone: 6 for each color (and cube).

-On the internet you can find canned unicorn meat, flavoured with glitter.
+On the internet you can find canned unicorn meat, flavored with glitter.
 Yes, it's a joke, or rather, a publicity stunt for a gift idea, original and funny.

 The list of ingredients is not real (100% magic, 100% laughter, love at will), because inside the can there is only a stuffed unicorn in pieces!

 The rich and ancient symbology has made this fantastic animal a well-known good luck charm, a symbol of good luck.